Dapagliflozin May Reduce the Onset of Type 2 Diabetes

 What are SGLT-2 Inhibitors?

 Though these drugs were initially designed to help people with diabetes manage their blood glucose, they’ve been approved to treat other health issues.
-In the fall of 2019, Farxiga was approved in the United States to treat heart failure in adults with Type 2 diabetes and other cardiovascular risks.
-Shortly before, Invokana received FDA approval to treat diabetic kidney disease (DKD).
-Prior to the DKD approval, Invokana was used tor reduce the risk of major cardiovascular events such as heart attacks, stroke, or death in adults with Type 2 diabetes with a history of cardiovascular disease.
+In the fall of 2019, Farxiga was approved in the United States to treat heart failure in adults with type 2 diabetes and other cardiovascular risks.
+Shortly before, Invokana received U.S. Food and Drug Administration (FDA) approval to treat diabetic kidney disease (DKD).
+Prior to the DKD approval, Invokana was used to reduce the risk of major cardiovascular events such as heart attacks, stroke, or death in adults with type 2 diabetes with a history of cardiovascular disease.

 If you’re interested in learning if SGLT-2 inhibitors may be right for you, please consult your healthcare team.

 For more coverage of the ADA 2020 Scientific Sessions, click here.